 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, International Consolidated Airlines Group (IAG) reported significant carbon emissions, with total emissions amounting to approximately 25,670,000,000 kg CO2e.
-This figure includes 25,670,000,000 kg CO2e from Scope 1 emissions, 9,729,000 kg CO2e from Scope 2 emissions, and 6,530,000,000 kg CO2e from Scope 3 emissions.
+In 2023, International Consolidated Airlines Group (IAG) reported total carbon emissions of approximately 25,670,000,000 kg CO2e.
+This figure includes emissions from all three scopes: Scope 1 emissions were about 25,670,000,000 kg CO2e, Scope 2 emissions totalled approximately 12,400,000,000 kg CO2e (market-based), and Scope 3 emissions were around 6,530,000,000 kg CO2e.
 IAG has committed to achieving net-zero emissions across all scopes by 2050, aligning with the Science Based Targets initiative (SBTi).
-This long-term target reflects IAG's dedication to reducing its carbon footprint and addressing climate change.
+This long-term target reflects IAG's commitment to reducing its carbon footprint and addressing climate change effectively.
 The company has also set interim targets, although specific near-term reduction targets were not disclosed.
-In previous years, IAG's emissions have varied, with a total of approximately 26,648,000,000 kg CO2e reported in 2022, indicating a commitment to monitoring and managing its environmental impact.
-The airline industry is under increasing pressure to reduce emissions, and IAG's initiatives are part of a broader trend towards sustainability in air transportation.
+In previous years, IAG's emissions have varied, with significant figures reported in 2022 at approximately 26,648,000,000 kg CO2e, and in 2021 at about 30,999,910 kg CO2e for Scope 1 and 2 combined.
+The airline industry is under increasing pressure to reduce emissions, and IAG's commitments are part of a broader industry trend towards sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents